 |Program Cost||Total program tuition including all eight courses is $6,000.00.
 Most course materials are included.

 Learn more about funding or financing your certificate >>

 Fall 2017 (September)- Application will be available March 2017.

-The Certificate in Early Intervention is an eight-course hybrid program utilizing distance education in combination with short intensive on-campus instruction.
+The Certificate in Early Intervention is an eight-course hybrid program of distance education in combination with short intensive on-campus instruction.
 The program provides advanced training in comprehensive, evidenced-based early intervention practices to early intervention/early childhood professionals.

-The program focuses on promoting the values, skills, and attitudes needed to develop a system of support and services for infants, toddlers, and young children with disabilities and/or delays in development.
+Taught by subject matter experts from the Georgetown University Center for Child and Human Development*, the Certificate in Early Intervention focuses on promoting the values, skills, and attitudes needed to develop a system of support and services for infants, toddlers, and young children with disabilities and/or delays in development.
 The Certificate in Early Intervention promotes a system of care approach to the delivery of services to young children and their families.
 A comprehensive set of learning activities addressing the principles of evidenced-based, culturally competent, and family-centered early childhood intervention practices is the basis for the certificate program.

 - Assess and promote social, emotional, developmental, and behavioral health of infants, toddlers, and young children in partnership with families in the context of their communities

 - Identify developmental, behavioral, and emotional problems and disorders early

 - Intervene effectively using evidence-based knowledge and practices